 Piping hot and puffy from the oven, this golden pancake made a pretty presentation for a skier's theme breakfast I hosted.
 Served with my homemade buttermilk syrup, it's an eye-opening treat.
 That easy syrup tastes great on waffles and French toast, too.

 -Renae Moncur, Burley, Idaho

 If you're looking for a pretty dish to make when having guests for brunch, try this.
-Everyone I've served it to has enjoyed it...expect for one time, that is, when my husband tried to make it following my recipe, which I'd written down incorrectly!
-If you don't leave out the flour like I did, it'll turn out terrific! —Judi Van Beek, Lynden, Washington
+Everyone I've served it to has enjoyed it—except for one time, that is, when my husband tried to make it following my recipe, which I'd written down incorrectly!
+If you don't leave out the flour as I did, it'll turn out terrific! —Judi Van Beek, Lynden, Washington

 For a meal sure to make little eyes shine bright, try this adorable breakfast.
 The cinnamon-flavored pancakes feature cherries and whipped cream, so they look just like the jolly ol' elf himself. —Taste of Home Test Kitchen

 I've been eating - and making - these delectable breakfast treats for as long as I can remember.
 They look impressive but are quick and easy to prepare.
 Heating the filled crepes a second time turns them golden brown and adds a wonderful crispness.

 Pancake lovers know these fluffy delights are not just for breakfast.
 Try serving these savory ones as a side dish with any main, or enjoy them solo topped with some homemade applesauce.
 They will not disappoint. —Darlene Brenden, Salem, Oregon

 I created this when I wanted something different for a graduation brunch for two of our sons.
 When I realized I had most of the ingredients on hand for the Reuben dip I usually make, I decided to use them in a brunch casserole instead!
 Everyone asked for the recipe. —Janelle Reed, Merriam, Kansas